2011 Next Red

 This red wine was produced by fermenting the juice with its skins to extract the color and flavor.
 CO2 gas (a by-product of fermentation) bubbled up through the skins causing them to float to the top and form the “cap”.
 To ensure thorough extraction, we pumped juice from the bottom of the tank and sprinkled it over the cap several times a day throughout fermentation.

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in the Spring of 2013, we blended 5% Cabernet Sauvignon and 10% Petit Verdot with 85% Malbec.
 We continued to barrel-age the wine until it was bottled in August 2013.

-At a tasting in August 2016, we tasted the 2011 and here are our notes: Pretty, lively, engaging.
-Bing cherries, cola, carpaccio, sweet mint notes.
-Soft, supple entry with flavors of salted chocolate, black plums and vanilla toastiness.
+At a tasting in August 2017, we tasted the 2011 and here are our notes: Bright red fruit aromas - bing cherries, strawberries, red plums.
+Soft, supple entry with flavors of hazelnuts, carpaccio and sweet vanilla.